kimutaiRop/EKR-SIMPLEX-PROBLEM-CALCULATOR/README.md

 this is python version of the program, if you prefer julia you can find a copy of julia from https://github.com/kimutaiRop/JULIA_EKR_SIMPLEX_PROBLE_CALCULATOR

+the julia version is also linked to a web whic is available in http://statis.herokuapp.com/

 This is a simplex problem calculator for statistics

 problems it solves: